 It is important to use eyelash glue safely as glue can irritate your eyes.
 If you get eyelash glue in your eyes you should run your eyes under warm water for 5-10 minutes.
 Some people also have allergic reactions to eyelash adhesive, so a patch test should be performed before use, especially for people with sensitive skin.

 We stock a large range of eyelash glue from the biggest and best brands in the business!
-Here at FalseEyelashes.co.uk we stock lash glues by: Ardell, DUO, Eye Candy, Eylure, House of Lashes, Kiss, Lilly Lashes, Velour and many more.
+Here at FalseEyelashes.co.uk we stock lash glues by: Ardell, DUO, Eye Candy, Eylure, House of Lashes, Kiss, Lilly Lashes and many more.
 It doesn't matter what type of eyelash glue you're looking for, because you can guarantee we'll have it in stock here on our website.

-Here at FalseEyelashes.co.uk we only stock 100% safe to use lash glue, purchased directly from the official distributors.
-We only by Eylure lash glue from Eylure, we only buy House of Lashes lash glue from House of Lashes - you get the picture.
-We only sell genuine products here on our website.
+Here at FalseEyelashes.co.uk, we only stock 100% safe to use lash glue, purchased directly from the official distributors.
+We only buy Eylure lash glue from Eylure, we only buy House of Lashes lash glue from House of Lashes - you get the picture.
+We only sell genuine products and best eyelash glue here on our website.
 You might find these items elsewhere at cheaper prices, but are they real?

 What is eyelash glue?

 Eyelash glues have traditionally featured tacky, latex based formulas.
-As time has gone by however, many brands have worked hard to reformulate their products to remove ingredients like latex.
+As time has gone by, however, many brands have worked hard to reformulate their products to remove ingredients like latex.
 This means that their products can be used by many more consumers, as a lot of people do have allergies to latex.